ForsaTEK V2.0 fosters a trailblazing platform for innovation in aviation

 The Emirates Group’s annual innovation platform, ForsaTEK brings together the organisation’s formidable technology and industry partnerships, start-up ecosystem, highly sought after thought leaders and speakers, youth, plus new concepts and ideas.
 This year, a new partnership, a robotics zone, and demos of futuristic tech stole the spotlight.

-ForsaTEK was officially opened by His Highness Sheikh Ahmed bin Saeed Al Maktoum, Chairman and Chief Executive Emirates Airline and Group in the presence of His Excellency Dr Sultan Al Neyadi, UAE’s Minister of State for Youth and the first Arab to perform a spacewalk.
+ForsaTEK was officially opened by His Highness Sheikh Ahmed bin Saeed Al Maktoum, Chairman and Chief Executive Emirates Airline and Group in the presence of His Excellency Dr Sultan bin Saif Al Neyadi, UAE’s Minister of Youth Affairs and the first Arab to perform a spacewalk.
 Also present at the event were dignitaries and senior Emirates Group executives.

 HH Sheikh Ahmed said: “With technology and innovation having such a transformative impact on our industry and lives every day, launching ForsaTEK was absolutely the right thing to do.
 It aligns with our vision and our role, both in the industry and globally.
 Last year’s event proved to be a powerful learning and networking opportunity for our stakeholders and our employees.